SabaJazi/GithubInfo/README.md

 ## Set up in code editor
 You can choose whatever code editor you prefer.
 We will cover a few of them in the following steps.
 ### VS Code
+Visual Studio Code is a free code editor made by Microsoft and is widly used.
+You can install it free from https://code.visualstudio.com/
+It is available on every major operating system.